-Video is a powerful tool for reaching and engaging a diverse workforce.
-Is it a part of your internal communications strategy?
+It’s an understatement to say that video is a powerful tool for reaching and engaging today’s diverse workforce.

 - Why videos are such powerful employee engagers